 Meanwhile, author of The Seasons of A Man’s Life, Dr. Daniel Levinson, believes that for many men, inner struggles occur with renewed intensity in the mid-50’s.
 Fears around ageing, of becoming irrelevant in work or marriage are normal, and the good news is that piling your plate with proven mood boosters such as oily fish, turkey, leafy greens, oats, bananas, lentils and raw cacao will all help ease anxieties.

 Sure, you can’t control your age, but it might surprise you to learn you can work at controlling the ageing process, including mental decline.
 According to a Harvard study, there are considered to be four steps in maintaining and improving mental skills, even as you age.
 These include following a healthy diet, getting regular exercise, socialising and challenging your brain with puzzles, reading games or quizzes.
-When it comes to your diet, try to include mostly fresh unprocessed foods and ensure that each meal contains a source of protein, good fats and something fresh.
+When it comes to your diet, try to cut back on alcohol and caffeine.
+Include mostly fresh unprocessed foods and ensure that each meal contains a source of protein, good fats and something fresh.
 Consider a fish oil and vitamin B supplement to boost memory and support brain health, too.